socialcohesionresearch/socialcohesionresearch.github.io/2016-07-11-Legitimised-Hatred-Brexit-and-the-Rise-of-Racism.md

 <p style="text-align: center;" ><img src="images/blog-images/cooper_tweet.jpg"></p>
 <p style="text-align: center;" ><img src="images/blog-images/david_tweet.jpg"></p>
 <p style="text-align: center;" ><img src="images/blog-images/chicken_tweet.jpg"></p>
+<h3>Does Rhetoric Matter?</h3>
+<p>Both in the USA and in the UK, we have seen a rise in hate crimes and racism off the back of ugly political campaigns that have focused on division.
+We looked at the top 10 twitter handles for 2016 in the UK, and we see that politicians dominate, with Donald Trump the top twitter handle.
+Even Donald Trump Jnr is in the top ten!
+And Nigel Farage is fifth.
+So what these politicians say is certainly having an impact on public discourse. </p>
 </div>
+<div id="topten" style="min-width: 310px; max-width: 49%; height: 400px; float: left; margin: 1%;"></div>
 <div class='medium-2 large-2 columns'>
         <div class='spacing'></div>
     </div>